gophercloud/gophercloud/CONTRIBUTING.md

 * user documentation on our [homepage](http://gophercloud.io) that includes getting started guides, installation guides and code samples

-If you feel that a certain section could be improved - whether its to clarify ambiguity or fix a grammatical mistake - please feel entitled to do so!
+If you feel that a certain section could be improved - whether it's to clarify ambiguity, correct a technical mistake, or to fix a grammatical error - please feel entitled to do so!
 We welcome doc pull requests with the same childlike enthusiasm as any other contribution!

 ### 4. Optimizing existing features